The beginning of a new year is an exciting time because we are all reminded to check in with where we are, where we’ve been, and where we want to go.

 This is where emotions, memory, and smells are processed.
 The amygdala, in particular, is linked to fear-based emotions, and stress, fear, and anxiety are wrapped up together in one big ball of unhappy.
 The lead author goes on to say, “When you inhale, you are, in a sense, synchronizing brain oscillations across the limbic network,”1 which may give insight into the basic mechanics of meditation and focused breathing.

 To help de-stress a little, below you will find the steps for a simple counting meditation technique that can be done just about anywhere.
-I learned it several years ago, and have been using it ever since.
+I learned it several years ago to handle stress, and have been using it ever since.

 Step 1: Find a quiet place to sit comfortably.